 Positano is an amazing worldwide famous Italian cliffside village on the Amalfi coast.
 It has the most beautiful streets and buildings covered with different kinds of colorful flowers.
 In Italian tourism, Positano is one of the most significant spots in Southern Italy.
 Wondering why?
 Let’s discover together the top 7 things to do in Positano!

 First things first!
-Obviously no one wants to visit a seaside village during the cold months, so we should start here.
+Obviously, no one wants to visit a seaside village during the cold months, so we should start here.
 Make sure you also check the best hotels in Positano for your stay!

 However… When you arrive and see this place for yourself, you won’t be too busy dealing with the crowds.
 You’ll just get used to it fast and you’ll just ignore it as much as possible.
 Why do I know this will happen?
 Because this place is way too amazing for our brain to have time to deal with other things.
 It’s just too much beauty in this place!